-Publication Date: June 4, 2019:
+Publication Date: June 4, 2019

 This is not a snap-together part connection.
 Keels gives a solid base for why these people should be together and why her audience should cheer for them.
 They are sweet and in conversation and development of characters, Keels shows herself as a student of human nature.
 Reviving the Commander is economically arranged but well written.
-The craftsmanship of the work is especially impressive when one considers that it is set in a completely fictional world.
+The craftsmanship of the work is especially impressive when you consider that it is set in a completely fictional world.

 Reviving the Commander is a novella standing at an easy read of 172 pages.
-There are some surprises and turns readers may not see coming but, ultimately, Reviving the Commander is a story of love and faith.
-As a wholly non-religious person I can appreciate the biblical connection that isn’t overbearing for the reader.
+There are some surprises and turns readers may not see coming, but ultimately, Reviving the Commander is a story of love and faith.
+As a wholly non-religious person, I can appreciate the biblical connection that isn’t overbearing for the reader.

 If you like sweet fairytale-like romantic stories, Reviving the Commander is the story for you.
 We also reviewed Nadine Keel’s fantasy novel Eubeltic Descent.
 If you like classic literature, stories of the human experience and romance novels, read our review of Love Unfeigned by Nadine C. Keels.
 For a contemporary, humorous romance, check out our The “She” Stands Alone review.